Connect with us

 It’s set up to be another exciting season, with many soccer scores to keep an eye on across the world.

 Sky Sports duo Simeon Gholam and David Prutton gave a preview heading into the next game of the regular season, predicting the results of every fixture; listen to the podcast below or via any of your regular podcast providers.
+Transcribed with the help of TurboScribe!

-David Prutton’s score predictions: 2-0 Ipswich win
+David Prutton’s score prediction: 2-1 Millwall win

 www.fanbanter.co.uk – Fan reaction to the latest football news, gossip & funnies